vinaykrishna21/Machine-Learning-Based-Gallery-Application/ML/README.md

 ## Machine Learning
-This project contains simple implementations of Naive Bayes and Logistic Regression.
+This contains simple implementations of Naive Bayes and Logistic Regression which are considered for the project